EliAndrewC/l7r/rules/04-schools.md

 * otherworldliness

 **Special Ability:**
 Your maximum number of void points is equal to your highest ring plus your school rank.
-You regain a number of void points equal to your lowest Ring after a full night's rest, and one void point per 2 hours for a partial night.
+After a full night's rest, your Absorb Void school knack resets to full usage and you regain spent void points equal to your lowest Ring.
+A partial night's rest restores 1 spent void point and 1 use of Absorb Void per 90 minutes of sleep.
 However, you may not spend more void points on any one roll than your lowest Ring minus 1.

 **First Dan:**
 Roll one extra die on precepts and any two types of rolls of your choice.